Startups news: Industries you should explore

 Can you imagine being able to give quadriplegics the ability to walk again?
 Dr. Amit Goffer, the founder of ReWalk Robotics, imagined it.
 Then he developed it.

 An exoskeleton designed by Dr. Goffer was cleared for use by the Food and Drug Administration in 2014.
 This year, ReWalk Robotics was named to The World’s Most Innovative Companies list by Fast Company.

 The robotic exoskeletons give patients with spinal cord injuries the ability to stand up, walk, turn and climb up and down stairs.
 There is also a version designed specifically for use in rehabilitation facilities.

 What do we have to look forward to in the next wave of niche startups?

-Mixed reality solutions such as VR tech and applications that cater to Google augmented reality are already on the rise.
+Mixed reality solutions such as VR tech and applications that cater to Google augmented reality are already among the latest startup trends.
 Another technology trend gaining ground is clean energy, especially carbon removal startups.

 With each new breakthrough, entrepreneurs focused on these new technologies are poised to start a new class of startups that will be heavily supported by both the incubator and investment communities.

 Are you a startup looking for help to get your solution into an incubator program or just need a few additional programmers?
 We can help!
 Get in touch with us today!